 This law applies in Idaho as well; however, you must take extra caution.

-Specifically, you are allowed own CBD oil as long as it contains no traceable THC content.
+Specifically, you are allowed to own CBD oil as long as it contains no traceable THC content.

 With that in mind, let’s take a look at how to buy CBD oil in Idaho.